Qatar Participates In Arab League Emergency Meeting On Israeli Threats Against Iraq

 The emergency meeting was convened at the request of the Republic of Iraq in the wake of the memo of the President of the UN Security Council dated 11/18/2024, regarding the allegations of the Israeli entity, the occupying power, of the increasing frequency and intensity of attacks against it from the Iraqi territory since September 2024, which constitutes a dangerous escalation that could drag the region into a large-scale regional war.

-In comments to Qatar News Agency (QNA), HE Qatar's Ambassador to Egypt and Permanent Representative to the Arab League Tariq Ali Faraj Al Ansari said the emergency meeting was held at the urgent request submitted by the Iraqi Permanent Mission to the Arab League, to discuss the recent Israeli threats that affect the sovereignty, security and stability of Iraq.
+In comments to QNA, Qatar's Ambassador to Egypt and Permanent Representative to the Arab League Tariq Ali Faraj Al Ansari said the emergency meeting was held at the urgent request submitted by the Iraqi Permanent Mission to the Arab League, to discuss the recent Israeli threats that affect the sovereignty, security and stability of Iraq.

-All Arab delegations adopoted a decision unanimously to support Iraq, His Excellency stressed.
+All Arab delegations adopoted a decision unanimously to support Iraq, he stressed.

-The consensus seen in the meeting was reflected in the content of the decision which will also be referred to the Arab ambassadors in New York and the relevant authorities to follow up on its implementation, in coordination with the Council of Arab Ambassadors in Cairo, His Excellency added.
+The consensus seen in the meeting was reflected in the content of the decision which will also be referred to the Arab ambassadors in New York and the relevant authorities to follow up on its implementation, in coordination with the Council of Arab Ambassadors in Cairo, he added.

 Legal Disclaimer: